BryanJacobs/FIDO2Applet/README.md

 1. **Download Java Card Deveploment Kit**: Obtain a copy of Oracle's [Java Card Development Kit](https://www.oracle.com/java/technologies/javacard-downloads.html).
 As of February 2025, the latest version was 24.1.
 Unzip it and define a `JC_HOME` environment variable pointing it.

-2. **Download Java Card Simulator**: Obtain a copy of [JCardSim](https://github.com/licel/jcardsim/packages/1650016).
-You can just download the `jcardsim-3.0.5.jar` file and place it in the folder where you've extracted the Java Card Development Kit.

-3. **Verify you have a compatible Java Development Kit**: Gradle needs to use a JDK compatible with the Java Card Development Kit.
+2. **Verify you have a compatible Java Development Kit**: Gradle needs to use a JDK compatible with the Java Card Development Kit.
 As of February 2025, version 24.1 is compatible with JDK 8 to 17.
 Make sure your `JAVA_HOME` environment variable points to that JDK.
 If you are using Visual Studio Code, you can set the `java.import.gradle.java.home` setting in your workspace `settings.json` file to point to the JDK you want to use.
 For example:
     ```json
     {
         "java.import.gradle.java.home": "/Library/Java/JavaVirtualMachines/temurin-17.jdk/Contents/Home"
     }
     ```

-4. **Run Gradle Build**: When you run a regular build task in Gradle, it will produce a `.cap` file for installation in the `/build/classes/javacard` directory.
+3. **Run Gradle Build**: When you run a regular build task in Gradle, it will produce a `.cap` file for installation in the `/build/classes/javacard` directory.
 You can use the following command to build the application:
     ```bash
    ./gradlew build
     ```